-Clexa is named after two iconic LGBTQ+ characters, Clarke and Lexa, from the tv show CW's The 100.
+Clexa is named after two iconic LGBTQ+ characters, Clarke and Lexa, from the American tv show CW's The 100.
 Fans fell in love as their unique dynamic progressed, which portrayed two strong women in positions of leadership.

 The 2015/2016 TV season alone had managed to kill off an unprecedented number of queer women characters belonging to an already underrepresented community, further perpetuating the "Bury Your Gays" trope.